etal-lab/academic-kickstart/content/publication/Mixing-of-inclined-dense-jets-in-stationary-ambient/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]

-markup: mmark
 # Publication name and optional abbreviated publication name.
 publication: "*Journal of Hydro-environment Research, 6(1)*: 9-28"
 publication_short: ""

 abstract: This paper reports results of a comprehensive experimental investigation of inclined round dense jets in an otherwise stagnant fluid.
-The tracer concentration field is measured for six jet discharge angles: $\\theta$
+The tracer concentration field is measured for six jet discharge angles: theta$_{0}=(15^o)$